m33ts4k0z/qb-api/README.md

 - You will see a token in the middle of the screen right under the Laravel logo.
 - The QB_TOKEN variable is the token you acquired from QB support and will be used internally.
 It is required.
 - The QB_BASE_URL can be empty.
 In that case the "https://api.quickbutik.com/v1" will be used.
-- Using the token displayed on the main page, issue GET requests with Bearer Token authentication on the following endpoints:
+- Using i.ex.
+Postman and the token displayed on the main page, issue GET requests with Bearer Token authentication on the following endpoints:
 - http://qb-api.test/api/getOrders
 - http://qb-api.test/api/getAverage
 - http://qb-api.test/api/getTopsellers